 Classic business application platforms are structured in a complex, sophisticated way with data model parts being tightly incorporated into each other to represent the overall structure of the system.
-Data model complexity is correlating with platform development speed, which makes it impossible to quickly update a data model and move on directly to the new application development phase.
+Data model complexity is correlating with platform development speed, which makes it impossible to quickly update a data model and move on directly to the new

 Through its history, AI has gone through different periods of development and social acceptance.
 For the last 5 decades, it has seen periods of research stagnation, as well as periods of loss of interest.
-Highlights in breakthrough was the amounting interest in expert systems during the 80s, the chess-winning supercomputer Deep Blue from IBM in 1997, and intelligent agents and knowledge-based systems from the last decade.
+Highlights in breakthrough was the amounting interest in expert systems during the 80s, the chess-winning supercomputer Deep Blue from IBM in

 What are the main factors that can negatively impact your software performance?
 What should you be looking out for?
 Learning where software is failing helps businesses identify the bottleneck.